flipay/code-challenges/challenge-mobile.md

 # Flipay Mobile Code Challenge

 We believe one of the best ways to understand the engineering team fit is to see the solution and thought process on the problem.
-Please develop the solution with **iOS or Android** pltform and send us the link to your repository to career@flipay.co
+Please develop the solution with **iOS or Android** platform and send us the link to your repository to career@flipay.co

 ## Challenge